soobinrho/soobinrho/README.md

 # Past Goals

 **2017**<br>
-Get full marks on my high-school IB Diploma - Failed miserably.
+Get full marks on my high-school IB Diploma -- failed miserably.

 **2018**<br>
-Be able to do 72 push-ups so that I can join special forces for my mandatory military service -- Failed.
+Be able to do 72 push-ups so that I can join special forces for my mandatory military service -- failed.
 I could do only 20.

 **2019~2021**<br>